AdobeDocs/analytics.en/help/export/ftp-and-sftp/c-set-up-ftp-accounts/ftp-datasources.md

 ---
-description: You can use Analytics to create and manage FTP-based Data Sources, which leverages FTP file transfer to import offline or historical data into the CX Enterprise.
+description: You can use Analytics to create and manage FTP-based Data Sources, which leverages FTP file transfer to import offline or historical data into CX Enterprise.
 keywords: ftp;sftp
 title: Data Sources overview
 feature: FTP Export